chrim05/papers/politics/the_popular_models.md

 *This paper is licensed by the license file in the following path: `/LICENSE`*

-*This document is an ai-generated english translation of the original document in the following path: `./lang_it/the_popular_models.md`*

 ------

 **Disclaimer**: Everything written in this document is a personal interpretation.
 There may be errors of various kinds and opinions that are not widely shared.